KartikKannapur/kartikkannapur.github.io/mooc.md

 - Time Series Analysis and Its Applications by Robert H. Shumway • David S. Stoffer - Page 1 of 202

-- Neural Networks and Deep Learning by deeplearning.ai on Coursera - Week 1 - Heroes of Deep Learning

 - CS 20: Tensorflow for Deep Learning Research by Stanford by Chip Huyen - Week 2 - Operations